- Do you currently utilize the barbell bench press to pack on chest muscle?

 - Are you interested in other innovative bench press variations, or alternatives for massive chest gains and strength?

-If you’re currently rolling in on Monday’s to hit what the rest of the health club world refers to as National Chest day then today I want to present you with some slightly different exercises that you can incorporate on your chest days to help you to make strength and muscle gains while cutting down on shoulder pain.
+If you’re currently rolling in on Monday’s to hit what the rest of the health club world refers to as National Chest day then today I want to present you with some slightly different exercises.
+You can incorporate these on your chest days.
+Consequently these will also help you to make strength and muscle gains while cutting down on shoulder pain.
 Give these bench press alternatives a try and give me your feedback!

 Bench Press Alternatives And Variations

 When it comes to the almighty bench press I don’t think we’re going to argue that it can be a great exercise for packing on upper body muscle and strength.
-However the barbell bench press exercise seems to be one of the most abused and misused movements in many gyms across the globe.
-Hell in some cases it’s the only movement misused because it’s one of the only exercises that some guys even do when they go to train at the gym, but digress.
+However the barbell bench press seems to be one of the most abused and misused movements in many gyms across the globe.
+Hell in some cases it’s the only movement misused because it’s one of the only exercises that many guys do when they go to the gym to train, but digress.

-Try incorporating these barbell bench press variations and alternatives for greater gains and optimal shoulder health.
+Try incorporating these barbell bench press variations for greater gains and optimal shoulder health.

 1) Go To The Dumbbell Bench Press: Even though the barbell is more of a “free weight” the bar itself causes you to have to grip it at a fixed angle.
-In short, this means that the bar doesn’t bend which is why it might be a good idea for you to transition over to doing some dumbbell work as it allows for a freer moving range of motion (ROM) for your shoulder.
+In short, this means that the bar doesn’t bend.
+Consequently this is why it might be a good idea for you to transition over to doing some dumbbell work as it allows for a freer moving range of motion (ROM) for your shoulder.

-In addition to this the dumbbell bench press will trigger some different stabilizers throughout your arms and shoulders to challenge different muscle fibers producing some different strength gains.
+In addition to this the dumbbell bench press will trigger some different stabilizers throughout your arms and shoulders.
+Therefore this will challenge different muscle fibers producing some different strength gains for you in the movement.

 2) Go To The Single Arm Dumbbell Bench Press: I’m personally a huge proponent of the single arm dumbbell bench press.
 Loading the dumbbell in one arm allows for some tremendous core stability as you offset the load on one side of your body.
 This produces a diagonal line of tension that runs from your loaded hand with the dumbbell all the way down to your opposite hip.

 This line of tension creates a tremendous amount of core and shoulder stability from having to handle the free weight throughout the press.
-I’m a big proponent of single limb training for this very reason and you can apply this to both the flat and incline bench press to play with the angle and ROM.
+I’m a big proponent of single limb training for this very reason.
+Therefore you can apply this to both the flat and incline bench press to play with the angle and ROM.

 3) Go To A Close Grip On The Barbell: Moving your grip closer together on the barbell until it’s about even with your armpits will take a great deal of stress off your shoulders and transition much of that load stress onto your triceps.
 This is a great way to alleviate a lot of pressure on the shoulders while giving yourself a slightly bigger ROM.